-- D) Oil, paint, or chemicals: 25% said this was a concern and included types of toxic sites such as sewers, and car/auto places.
-Specific locations listed included the Pick-n-Pull on Dolan Road adjacent to Elkhorn Slough near Moss Landing, and Plato Arroyo Park in San Jose.
-Respondents noted proximity to waterways, that this is all around town and that it causes the ground to be the wrong color and/or to smell toxic. - E) Dog or other animal waste in water: 16% stated this was a concern.
-Locations of concern included everywhere around town, at beaches, at Plata Arroyo Park in San Jose.
-One respondent did state they was unconcerned stating that animal waste in small amounts is natural. - F) Recycling facilities: 12.5% said this was a concern.
+- F) Recycling facilities: 12.5% said this was a concern.
 Of these respondents one location was cited again, Plata Arroyo Park in San Jose.
 For one respondent this problem was hindered by the current federal administration. - G) Other-5% chose this option and stated that there was a need for more public drinking water sources at parks and highly populated areas, especially in recreation areas.
-This respondent again cited the need for this at Plata Arroyo Park in San Jose
+This respondent again cited the need for this at Plata Arroy Park in San Jose.

-O 36 - 38.
+Q 36 - 38

 Sea Level Rise and Intrusion

-The first question in this section asked respondents about the impact of sea level rise and sea water intrusion on the respondents Tribe or their Tribal community Responses included loss of ancestral lands and cultural resources that will be underwater, a worry of increase in territoriality and fighting, and that there would be further restrictions for Tribes to access resources and cultural sites.
-The core concern was related to flooding and loss of land, that "sea level rise and sea water intrusion would be bad because our lands are on the coast," including concern for some that they are "already under sea level" and further erosion or events would inundate them.
+The first question in this section asked respondents about the impact of sea level rise and sea water intrusion on the respondents Tribe or their Tribal community.
+Responses included loss of ancestral lands and cultural resources that will be underwater, a worry of increase in territoriality and fighting, and that there would be further restrictions for Tribes to access resources and cultural sites.
+The core concern was related to flooding and loss of land, that "sea level rise and sea water intrusion would be bad because our lands are on the coast," including concern for some that they are "already under sea level" and further erosino or events would inundate them.
 This is worth noting in regional climate adaptive strategies especially where human rights and environmental justice are concerned.
 For Tribes, especially those in coastal communities the loss of traditional territories and resources must be elevated because Tribes cannot practice their place-based cultures or steward their territories in another place.
 Loss of traditional territory is irreplaceable.
 Another respondent worried "that it will change the shape/function of the coast."
 There is widespread concern that sea level rise will result in ocean inundation of cultural sites and a revealing of burial sites and remains.
 Protection of these places should be included in collaboration with regional Tribes in any plan to address climate change.
-This must be done in a way that protects the anonymity of the site so not to alert those intending to desecrate Native cultural sites.
+This must be done in a way that protects the anonymity of the site so not to alert those intending to descrate Native cultural sites.